SHOWING 1 - 1 OF 1 RESULTS

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

-The Air Force Aid Society can be reached by contacting a representative at the Airman and Family Readiness Center.
+The Air Force Aid Society can be reached by contacting a representative at the Military and Family Readiness Center (M&FRC).
 The Air Force Aid Society offers a number of targeted quality of life community programs to help ease some of the stresses affecting Airmen and their families.

 Some of the more popular programs are: